-As a collaborative team, we strive to support current and incoming students in recovery from an opioid use disorder that are utilizing medication assisted treatment and need medical providers who can continue to prescribe these medications as well as support their recovery and continued success both academically and personally.
+As a collaborative team, we strive to support current and incoming students in recovery from an opioid use disorder that are utilizing medication assisted treatment by connecting them with medical providers who can prescribe the necessary medications as well as recovery support services aimed at continued success both academically and personally.

-Our MAT program is designed for current or incoming students that have a year of successful recovery utilizing medication assisted treatment and are committed to maintaining their recovery while pursuing their education at Ohio State.
+Our MAT program is designed for current or incoming students that are committed to maintaining their recovery while pursuing their education at Ohio State.

 What We Offer